Are you a starfish? I bet you are. You seem like a starfish to me!

 - Try eating sleep-promoting foods, like bananas or almonds, as an evening snack to help you wind down even more.

-That way, by the time you assemble your body into the sleeping position of your choice, you’ll already be set up for a better sleep!
+That way, by the time you assemble your body into the sleeping position of your choice, you’ll already be set up for better sleep!

 So enjoy experimenting with different sleep styles.
 And may the sweetest of dreams be your result.